johnfmorton/vite-module-builder-w-ghpages-npm-template/README.md

 ```

 Also in the `package.json`, update the version number to something like
 `1.0.0-alpha.0`.
+You should also confirm that you have the correct `name` that you intend to publish your module under.
+For example, I add `@morton-studio/` before the name of my module to have it published under my organization name.

-Build a local version of your package using the following command:
+Next, build a local version of your package using the following command:

 ```bash
 npm run build